AvaIre/docs/heroku-guide.md

 <a name="hosting-from-source-avaire"></a>
 ### AvaIre
-When, using AvaIre from source, you are able to use the deploy button, and still have full control over the source.
-Allowing you to make your own changes.
+When, using AvaIre from source, you are able to use the deploy button, and still have full control over the source, allowing you to make your own changes.
 However, updating is slightly more complicated, as you need to make sure to get the changes to Heroku.
 There is a solution to this where we get back to in a bit.

 Navigate to [AvaIre's repo](https://github.com/avaire/avaire) and click on the **deploy to Heroku** button.

-After your done filling in the environment variables, you can click on deploy.
+After you're done filling in the environment variables, you can click on deploy.
 After your AvaIre is deployed on Heroku, click on Manage App.

 Now you've successfully configured AvaIre on Heroku.
 You can see her logs by clicking on: **More** on the top right, followed by clicking on **View logs**.
 If you want to turn off AvaIre, click on **Resources**, followed by clicking on the pen, clicking on the toggle, and clicking on **confirm**.

-<a name="hosting-from-source-avaire-deploy"></a>
-#### Deploy method
-> {tip} This part assumes you have a GitHub account, as well as a _working_ AvaIre hosted on Heroku.
+By default, Heroku starts both the web and worker dynos.
+This is not necessary and will use up your hours very quickly.
+Choose which dyno you want to use and turn off the dyno you don't want to use.
+The web dyno has the AvaIre API enabled, but puts itself to sleep after 30 minutes; The worker dyno stays on forever, but does not work with the AvaIre API.

-To keep AvaIre up-to-date, after following the above method, go to [AvaIre's main repo](https://github.com/avaire/avaire) and click on **Fork**.
+To keep AvaIre up-to-date, go to [AvaIre's main repo](https://github.com/avaire/avaire) and click on **Fork**.
+Once it has been forked, go to your repo's settings and turn on the issues feature.
+This is to notify you of any merge conflicts if you're using Heroku Scheduler to update.

 Now go back to Heroku and click on **deploy** followed by clicking on **Connect to GitHub**, and login if necessary.
 Click on **Search** and connect the repo that you just forked.

 Make sure the right branch is chosen (master in this case).
 You can click on **Enable Automatic Deploys**.

 To make sure everything is still working, click on **Deploy Branch**, to start deploying from your own fork.

+<a name="hosting-from-source-avaire-deploy"></a>
+#### Updating with Heroku
+> {tip} This part assumes you have a GitHub account, as well as a _working_ AvaIre hosted on Heroku.

+Once deployment is successful, you need to create a [personal access token](https://github.com/settings/tokens) with public_repo permissions so Heroku can automatically update your repo.
+Once you create your personal access token, copy it to the GITHUB_SECRET_TOKEN variable in your Heroku app settings.

+When that's done, copy part of the link to your main repo after `https://github.com/` (e.g `chaNcharge/avaire`) and paste it to the GITHUB_REPO environment variable in your Heroku app settings.

+Then, go to Heroku Scheduler add-on settings by clicking on its link.

+Add a new job, and set the command to `./update.sh`.
+You can change the other settings to your preference.

+<a name="hosting-from-source-avaire-deploy-backstroke"></a>
+#### Updating with Backstroke
+> {tip} This part assumes you have a GitHub account, as well as a _working_ AvaIre hosted on Heroku.
+This option is recommended if you want to manually review changes before updating.

 Once deployment is successful, go to [backstroke.co](https://backstroke.co/) and login with GitHub.